 Before Observe.AI, their quality teams only reviewed one five-minute call per agent per week.
-With Voice AI, they’re now able to analyze 100% of voice calls.
+With contact center AI, they’re now able to analyze 100% of voice calls.
 By monitoring and tailoring coaching with insights, they drastically improved CSAT scores and increased adoption of empathy-related language, such as "I'm sorry to hear that," and "Anything else I can help you with today?"
-Since implementing Voice AI, they’ve seen a 37% improvement to empathy score on their CSAT.
+Since implementing contact center AI, they’ve seen a 37% improvement to empathy score on their CSAT.

 They're a great example of applying best practices for evaluating agents, such as:

 The sudden shift to work from home is no easy task for any call center, no matter how sophisticated its digital presence was before the 2020 pandemic.
 Yet it’s clear that for many organizations, remote work forced on call centers by socially distancing orders is only the beginning of a new way to work.